dotnetprog/dataverse-development-templates/src/dotnet/plugins/Blueprint.Plugins/README.md

 Refer to the [Microsoft documentation](https://learn.microsoft.com/en-us/power-platform/developer/cli/reference/plugin#pac-plugin-push) for more details on deploying plugins as NuGet packages.

+## Additional Guidelines

+For more details on how this project adheres to vertical slicing architecture and SOLID principles, refer to the [Guidelines](./Guideline.md).

 ## Contributing

 Contributions are welcome!
 Please follow these steps: